alien4cloud/alien4cloud.github.io/documentation/cloudify2_driver/inputs_env_vars.markdown

   [...]
 {% endhighlight %}

+{%warning%}
+  The function [concat](#/documentation/devops_guide/tosca_grammar/concat_definition.html  "concat definition") is not supported on operation's input parameter.
+And as consequence, you cannot use on input parameters, the [get_attribute](#/documentation/devops_guide/tosca_grammar/get_attribute_definition.html  "get_attribute definition") function referencing an attribute which value is a *concat* evaluation.
+{%endwarning%}

 ## Other available environment variables   ##
 Prior to the inputs parameters, some useful informations are available in the script execution environment: